Code-Institute-Submissions/The-Monkees-12/README.md

 The following technologies have been used to create this website:

-*	**HTML5** o	I`ve used HTML5 for structuring and presenting content on the World Wide Web.
+*	**HTML** -	I`ve used HTML5 for structuring and presenting content on the World Wide Web.

-*	**CSS** o	CSS has been used to apply extra styles to different sections of the website where these were required.
+*	**CSS** -	CSS has been used to apply extra styles to different sections of the website where these were required.

-*	**Bootstrap** o	Bootstrap has also been used for this project to make the website responsive on different devices, easier and quicker.
+*	**Bootstrap** -	Bootstrap has also been used for this project to make the website responsive on different devices, easier and quicker.

-*	**JQuery** o	The project uses JQuery to simplify DOM manipulation.
+*	**JQuery** -	The project uses JQuery to simplify DOM manipulation.